Education6 min

 • Trying to construct an example sentence with the word on our own.

 The harder the mind struggles to recall, the faster the transition of information to long-term memory.
-Making mistakes is even part of this process; because when we recall incorrectly and see the correct version, the brain records the difference and builds a stronger connection next time.
+In cognitive science, this is known as the **"Generation Effect"**, which describes how producing a target word yourself leads to significantly better retention than simply reading or highlighting it.
+Making mistakes is even part of this process; because when we recall incorrectly and see the correct version, the brain records the difference, triggers neural plasticity, and builds a stronger connection next time.

 Active Recall Implementations in Polyvo